 October 2017: Verdict and sentencing are expected on October 17.
 If convicted, she could serve up to an eight-year prison sentence.

 May 2017: Conditions of Tatour’s house detention eases and she is permitted to be outside in daytime hours with supervision.
 She is allowed out to work, but the supervisory requirements are substantial for employers, making working difficult.

 April 2017: Tenth hearing in the case and trial ends on April 27, with her defense showing evidence that charges are based on a mistranslation of her poem and posts.
-Each side is given 45 days to write summaries, and the prosecution is given an extension of two months, at which point they submit their summary.
-No date set to decide verdict.
+Each side was given 45 days to write summaries, and the prosecution was given an extension of two months, at which point they submitted their summary.

-March 2017: Eighth and ninth hearing held.
+March 2017: Eighth hearing.
 Dr. Yoni Mendel, a respected literary translator, provides a translation of Tatour’s poem that was substantively different from the prosecution’s translation.
 Mendel interpreted a line to refer to raids that Palestinians are subject to, while the prosecutor’s translator interpreted it as Tatour calling for aggression.
+Last witness testimony ends.

 July 2016: Third and fourth hearings held.
-Family members and friends testify the Facebook page in question is indeed Tatour’s.
+Family members and friends testify that the Facebook page in question is Tatour’s.
 Prosecution rests case.
-Tatour fulfills conditions to continue her house arrest in her home in Reineh.
-Judge then orders Tatour to be held in custody until operators of her electric bracelet arrive to connect it.
+Tatour fulfills conditions to continue her house arrest in her home in Reineh, but a judge orders her to be held in custody until operators of her electric bracelet arrive to connect it.
 She finally arrives home after a day in custody and after detention away from home for nine months.

 January 2016: Tatour is released under house arrest and fitted with an ankle monitor.
 She is denied internet access.
 She is declared “too dangerous” to return to her hometown, so her family has to rent an apartment near Tel Aviv especially for her detention.